clastix/kamaji/docs/content/reference/api.md

         <td><b><a href="#tenantcontrolplanestatuskubernetesresourcesingressloadbalanceringressindex">ingress</a></b></td>
         <td>[]object</td>
         <td>
-          Ingress is a list containing ingress points for the load-balancer.<br/>
+          ingress is a list containing ingress points for the load-balancer.<br/>
         </td>
         <td>false</td>
       </tr></tbody>